Belarus: Tens of thousands defy threats and march in Minsk | DW | 06.09.2020

 The Interior Ministry warned: "We turn to the citizens and guests of our country!
 Do not take part in the non-sanctioned mass events.
 This is against the law!
 The police will take necessary actions to prevent such actions being carried out and will not allow violations of public order."

-Earlier, police arrested dozens of protesters, with Viasna rights group releasing a list of 37 protesters it said had been detained.
+Police arrested dozens of protesters, with Viasna rights group saying at least 70 protesters had been detained.

 DW correspondents said most of the protesters congregated on the Victors Avenue and were marching towards the Minsk Hero City Obelisk in Independence Square.
 Protesters were confined to the avenue, with side streets blocked off by police.